Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 ### 3.1 Suggestions for extending the model
 You already may have come up with your own ideas for extending the model, but we want to give you at least some inspiration for further extensions.
 Importantly, we want to suggest to you some features that have strong connections to the historical subject matter and which raise some interesting modelling challenges:

 1. Implement a way for agents to "die" and new agents to be "born" during the simulation.
-In the real world, not only did some letter writers actually die at some point, but they also might have phases of letter writing activity.
+In the real world, not only did some letter writers actually die at some point, but they also might have phases of different intensity of letter writing activity.
 2. Think of a representation of the knowledge that is exchanged and how this should influence the other parts of the model.
 In the end, one of the most interesting aspects about the Republic of Letters is that it likely had a transformative impact on scientific activity in Europe.
-Try to envisage how this aspect could be introduced in and analyzed with this model!
+Try to envisage how this aspect could be introduced in and analyzed with this model.
 3. Implement an actual geographic space, rather than a grid.
-Space has some important repurcussions on movement and letter sending dynamics.
+Space has some important repercussions on movement and letter sending dynamics.
 Also, the Republic of Letters mainly featured people in the Low Countries and Northern Italy.
 Think about what geographical aspects of the Republic of Letters should be present in the model and how to implement them.
 To do this, maybe take a look at [mesa-geo](https://github.com/projectmesa/mesa-geo), a GIS (Geoinformation System) extension to the `mesa` package.

-For more inspiration, you might also want look at [our own extended version of this model](https://doi.org/10.5281/zenodo.11277767)!
+For more inspiration, you might also want to look at [our own extended version of this model](https://doi.org/10.5281/zenodo.11277767)!

 ### 3.2 Further Steps and Resources
-At this point, we are finished with the tutorial but there is a lot more to learn not only about the technical side of things, but also the unique quirks as well as best practices of Agent-based modeling methodology.
+At this point, we are finished with the tutorial, but there is a lot more to learn not only about the technical side of things, but also the unique quirks as well as best practices of Agent-based modeling methodology.

-For any technical questions, we suggest you head over to [the documentation of mesa](https://mesa.readthedocs.io/en/stable/overview.html), which also features tutorials on advanced features, especially built-in javascript-based visualization methods.
-You can also head to youtube [for a video tutorial](https://www.youtube.com/playlist?list=PLF0b3ThojznRpQOd7iFukqXybbMV_vwZn) in a similar vein like the official `mesa` tutorials.
+For any technical questions, we suggest you head over to [the documentation of mesa](https://mesa.readthedocs.io/), which also features tutorials on advanced features, especially built-in javascript-based visualization methods.
+You can also head to youtube [for a video tutorial](https://www.youtube.com/playlist?list=PLF0b3ThojznRpQOd7iFukqXybbMV_vwZn) similar to the official `mesa` tutorials.

 We also want to at least mention some of the key methodological aspects we cannot cover here.

 First of all, there is the aspect of documentation and publishing of Agent-based Models.
 There is a still developing, but already quite established method of formally documenting the complex beasts those models are, which is called ODD ('Overview, Design Concepts, Details').[^25] This is a document that lists all the features and design intentions of your model, with the explicit aim that others should be able to replicate a version of your model just from the ODD.
-Writing up an ODD can also help yourself understanding your goals as well as possible gaps in your model, too!
+Writing up an ODD can also help you understand your goals as well as possible gaps in your model, too!

 Many models are published on [the website CoMSES](https://www.comses.net/about/), hosted by the Network for Computational Modeling in Social and Ecological Sciences.
 We recommend you to give their model library a browse, but also to publish your own models' code and ODD there.
-While it is not a platform geared towards historians (such a platform sadly does not exist, yet) it is a great place that encourages reproducability, reusability and even gives the opportunity for peer review.
+While it is not a platform geared towards historians (such a platform sadly does not exist, yet) it is a great place that encourages reproducibility, reusability and even gives the opportunity for peer review if desired.

 Many models are published in early, unfinished states to gather feedback.
 Models are often developed collaboratively in this way, and you should not hesitate to publish preliminary work in a non-peer review venue such as this.
 This strong tradition of collaboration and iterative, experimentative work can be a great asset to your own modeling.

 ### 3.3 Final Remarks
 Agent-based Modeling for historians is still in an early phase.
-There is still a small - albeit growing! - number of people who apply simulation methods to historical research questions and there are many open questions left regarding the methods' implications and prerquisites for historical inquiry.
+There is still a small - albeit growing! - number of people who apply simulation methods to historical research questions and there are many open questions left regarding the methods' implications and prerequisites for historical inquiry.

-The methodological criticism, which is so important for todays Digital History, is still just unfolding, but this also leaves much room for exiting discussion and discoveries.
+The methodological criticism, which is so important for today's Digital History, is still just unfolding, but this also leaves much room for exciting discussion and discoveries.

 Do not hesitate to get in touch with us if you want to be part of this discussion and if you want to help us build a community of practice around historical simulation methods!